Genomon-Project/fusionfusion/ReadME.md

 1. coordinate for the 2nd breakpoint
 1. direction of the 2nd breakpoint
 1. inserted nucleotides within the breakpoints
-1. type of the structural variation
+1. #read_pairs supporting the variant (variant read paris)
 1. gene overlapping the 1st breakpoint
 1. gene overlapping the 2nd breakpoint
-1. exon overlapping the 1st breakpoint
+1. exon-intron junction overlapping the 1st breakpoint
-1. exon overlapping the 2nd breakpoint
+1. exon-intron junction overlapping the 2nd breakpoint
-1. #read_pairs not supporting the variant (reference read pairs) for the tumor sample
-1. #read_pairs supporting the variant (variant read paris) for the tumor sample
-1. #read_pairs not supporting the variant for the matched control sample
-1. #read_pairs supporting the variant for the matched control sample
-1. frequency of variant read pairs for the tumor sample
-1. frequency of variant read pairs for the matched control sample
-1. p-value for the Fisher's exact text (on contingency table of (tumor v.s. matched control) and (reference v.s. variant read pairs)